Subhash Meel

 Subhash Meel is an Indian politician serving as member of Rajasthan Legislative Assembly representing Khandela Assembly constituency.
 He is member of Bhartiya Janta Party.

-Early life and education

 Meel was born in Sonthaliya, Reengus, Sikar, Rajasthan.
 He did Bachelor of laws from University of Rajasthan.

-Political career

 In the 2018 Rajasthan Assembly elections, he was a member of Indian National Congress party.
 He lost the Khandela Assembly elections and Mahadeo Singh Khandela became Member of Rajasthan Legislative Assembly.

 In 2023, he was a member of Bhartiya Janta Party and he won assembly elections by defeating Mahadeo Singh Khandela by a margin of 42,639 votes.